 Here’s everything you need to know about the tax implications of being a Deliveroo rider-partner.

-Deliveroo is a food delivery service where you can choose high-quality takeaway options from Australian restaurants, delivered by ‘Deliveroo rider-partners’ straight to your home or office.
-If you’re currently a Deliveroo rider-partner or are considering signing up, we’ve put together a handy Deliveroo tax guide to help ensure you get your tax obligations correct and avoid ATO troubles.
+Deliveroo is a food delivery service where you can choose high-quality takeaway options from Australian restaurants.
+Your food is then delivered by ‘Deliveroo rider-partners’ straight to your home or office.
+If you’re currently a Deliveroo rider-partner, read our handy Deliveroo tax guide to help ensure you get your tax obligations correct and avoid ATO troubles.

 1. Deliveroo ABN requirements